NASA-PDS/nasa-pds.github.io/developer/seo.md

 Almost every question can be asked, "Relative to what?"
 Unless we have some data to measure against, we can't test if changes we make to our site are having a positive or negative effects.
 That's where *analytics* comes in.
 Analytics is the [collection, measurement, and analysis of website use](https://www.usability.gov/what-and-why/web-analytics.html).
 For SEO, it means looking at what parts of our site are used and which are under-used, what search keywords users find to discover our site, what devices they surf on, their demographics, what referrals you're getting from other sites, and more.

-With analytics, for example, you might find that many visitors to a node's site are searching for information about Saturn—which might be wholly arong if you happen to be the Planetary Plasma Interactions (PPI) Node!
+With analytics, for example, you might find that many visitors to a node's site are searching for information about Saturn—which might be wholly wrong if you happen to be the Planetary Plasma Interactions (PPI) Node!

 [Google Analytics](https://analytics.google.com/) is the *de facto* king of website analytics and is, thankfully, free.
 But [there are other analytics tools](https://contently.com/2016/08/02/the-top-10-free-content-analytics-tools/) out there, and some site hosting platforms (like SquareSpace) have analytics built-in.